Waterside: Advanced Apprenticeships for Industry

 How much will it cost?

-Under the new levy system being introduced in 2017, the cost of apprenticeships will not be fixed, although they will be capped depending on their funding bands.
+Under the new levy system, the cost of apprenticeships will not be fixed, although they will be capped depending on their funding bands.
 Employers who pay the levy will be able to use this levy money with Waterside.
-For smaller employers, the government will contribute 90% of the costs.
 Our programmes and service go far beyond the minimum requirements for apprenticeships, with a clear aim of attracting the best individuals as apprentices, and delivering high quality in-depth industrial training for our client employers.
 We are happy to discuss the cost of apprenticeships depending on your business needs.

 How do I find out more?